niravnmore/phptut/se_assiginment.md

 #### Software Architecture

-Q. What is the significance of modularity in software architecture?
+Q-11.
+What is the significance of modularity in software architecture?
 - Modularity is a practice of breaking complicated and complex programs or systems into smaller, self-contained and managable units or modules that can function independently.
 - This is mainly done to make each part easier to design, develop and test.
 - Independent units or modules can be reused across projects and reduces development time and cost.